Code-Institute-Submissions/stream-two-project-2/README.md

 ## Deployment

+The site development began with the creation of an appropriate file structure for a Flask-based project.
 Once the basic outline of the Flask application and one individual HTML page had been set up, the project was immediately committed to GitHub.
 Having completed the styling and layout for the first page and created the charts for it, the project and the database were [deployed to Heroku](http://the-crucible.herokuapp.com) in order to begin testing on other devices.

 Content was commited to GitHub on a regular basis when a new piece of site functionality had been completed, and further committed to Heroku when testing on other devices was required.

 ## Testing

 Much of the site development was done on a Windows PC using the Chrome browser, and making use of the developer tools to view at different screen sizes and troubleshoot any problems which may occur.
 The site was further tested in the Firefox browser and on Android devices of different sizes, making sure that the responsive layout worked as intended across a variety of screen resolutions.

 The testing of the site functionality involved considering the user questions which had been considered in the planning stage.
 Thinking back to these questions meant that it could be ensured that the charts which had been included allowed the user to find out the required information easily, as well as presenting it in a clear and understandable way.

+Each page was tested using a variety of different combinations of filters to ensure that the information could be extracted as intended.
+Further explanation could be given to the user by means of the Site Tour functionality provided by Intro.js.

 ## Issues